Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

-\begin{rem} In the proof of the Langlands correspondence, it is convenient to work with $\overline{\mb{Q}}_p$-coefficient.
-For this, we use 2-inductive limit method as in \cite[1.1.4]{De} to construct the theory.
-The detail is explained in \ref{algcloscoefftheory}. \end{rem}
+(ii) In the proof of the Langlands correspondence, it is convenient to work with $\overline{\mb{Q}}_p$-coefficient.
+For this, we use the 2-inductive limit method as in \cite[1.1.3]{De} to construct the theory.
+The detail will be explained in \ref{algcloscoefftheory}. \end{rem}